wulongict/SpectralArchive/README.md

 ![example workflow](https://github.com/wulongict/SpectralArchive/actions/workflows/docker-publish-ubuntu-2204.yml/badge.svg)

 > **Announcement:**
+> Our server now is switched to use default port 80.
+Please visit: [http://spectroscape.cc](http://spectroscape.cc) for an demo spectral archive.
+> July 31, 2023
+>
 > Our server in HKUST was shut down during the weekend due to a electricity suspension.
 Now the spectroscape demo is back online.
 > Please visit [http://spectroscape.cc:8709](http://spectroscape.cc:8709)  for an demo spectral archive with over 25 million spectra.
 > June 26, 2023 in HKUST campus